nishkohli96/eslint-config/apps/eslint-config-docs/docs/usage/eslint-8.md

 ---

 :::note
-ESLint version 8 is now deprecated, and upgrading to version 9 is recommended.
+ESLint version 8 is now deprecated, and upgrading to version 9 is recommended for continued support and improvements.
 Refer the [migration guide](../migration/eslint-8_to_9.md) to update eslint in your project with minimal changes.

 This package will continue to receive minor updates for the time being.
 :::